vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-billing.md

   setDefaultBillingAddress: string
 }
 ```
-- `billing: User` - reactive data object containing response from the backend.
+- `billing: User` - a reactive data object containing a response from the backend.

 ```ts
 type Customer = {